sukualam/sedotpress/README.md

 # Sedotpress
 The new lightweight and low-resources blogging platform written in PHP.
 It is single-file Flat-file blogging engine.
-No database required!
+No database required! demo ( http://sedot.space )
 ## Changelog

 ### v.0.1.1 beta